borisfaure/terminology/README.md

 You will need to enusre that the destination library directory (e.g.
 `/usr/local/lib` is in your /etc/ld.so.conf or /etc/ld.so.conf.d/
-files and after insgtaling anything that installes libraries you re-run `ldconfig`.
+files and after installing anything that installs libraries you re-run `ldconfig`.
 Please see relevant documentation on ldconfig and ld.so.conf for your distribution.